Latency Advantages in Common-Value Auctions: Introduction

 \subsection{Applications}

-Understanding the economics of latency advantages is important for a number of financial applications, but the main one we consider in this paper to the design of (applications on) blockchain protocols.
+Understanding the economics of latency advantages is important for a number of financial applications, but the main application we consider in this paper is to the design of (applications on) blockchain protocols.

-In particular, many kinds of applications on a blockchain can be implemented as an auction, so the ability to run onchain auctions would let applications capture value from financial transactions.
-Examples include: \begin{itemize} \item Decentralized exchange routers that auction off a user's market order to get them the best possible price, \item NFT launches or marketplaces that auction off an NFT, \item Automated Market Makers (AMMs) that auction off the right to trade first in order to capture loss-vs-rebalancing (see \citet{milionis2022automated}) for their liquidity providers, \item Orderbooks that auction off the right to trade against each limit order, \item Lending protocols that auction off collateral during liquidation, \item Wallets that auction off the right to backrun arbitrary user interactions, for the benefit of that user \end{itemize}
+In particular, many kinds of applications on a blockchain can be implemented as an auction, so the ability to run on-chain auctions would let applications capture value from financial transactions.
+Examples include: \begin{itemize} \item Decentralized exchange routers that auction off a user's market order to get them the best possible price, \item NFT launches or marketplaces that auction off an NFT, \item Automated Market Makers (AMMs) that auction off the right to trade first in order to capture loss-vs-rebalancing \citep[see][]{milionis2022automated} for their liquidity providers, \item Orderbooks that auction off the right to trade against each limit order, \item Lending protocols that auction off collateral during liquidation, \item Wallets that auction off the right to backrun arbitrary user interactions, for the benefit of that user \end{itemize}

-To allow onchain auctions to work for the benefit of applications and users, rather than leaking significant amounts of value to a monopolist proposer/ block builder, the platform needs to guarantee certain properties.
+To allow on-chain auctions to work for the benefit of applications and users, rather than leaking significant amounts of value to a monopolist proposer/ block builder, the platform needs to guarantee certain properties.
 Enforcing some of these properties trustlessly is difficult.

-\paragraph{Transaction ordering.} For auctions that settle within a single block, we need some rules about transaction ordering.
-For example, ordering transactions in descending order of priority fees (combined with the other properties here) allows some kinds of efficient same-block auctions (see, e.g., \citet{priority}).
+\paraheader{Transaction ordering.} For auctions that settle within a single block, we need some rules about transaction ordering.
+For example, ordering transactions in descending order of priority fees (combined with the other properties here) allows some kinds of efficient same-block auctions \citep[see, e.g.,][]{priority}.
 Alternatively, applications can have auctions settle in a subsequent block.
 Ordering rules are often easy to enforce at the protocol level since they can be part of the validity condition for blocks.

+\paraheader{Censorship resistance.} A key desideratum for on-chain auctions is censorship resistance.
+Without it, the miner will simply censor all competing bids \citep[see, e.g.,][]{fox2023censorshipresistanceonchainauctions}.
+One solution, as suggested in that paper, is to have multiple concurrent proposers.
+Another is to run the auction over multiple blocks, though this exacerbates the last mover advantage and creates other issues such as latency for the users.